Simple Seafood Chowder

 So this isn’t Cheat’s Seafood Chowder; it’s a simple seafood chowder.
 What’s the difference?
 The Cheat’s Seafood Chowder is made with tinned fish and salad of cooked seafood – so it’s kind of cheating.
 Did I since learn how to prepare and cook live seafood?
 No I did not.
 I went to Dunnes where – years ago – I bought the seafood salad that I used to make the Cheat’s chowder – I actually made it a few times – though that was a few years ago and … they no longer stock it.
 It was a 150g mix of cooked seafood.
 And it was cooked perfectly so you’d just add it at the end, stir it in and it tasted great.

 Did I mention in the original that’s where I got it?
 Let’s check … no. I just assumed 150g of cooked seafood was readily available everywhere.
 And maybe it was for all I know.
 Anyway it’s not now.
 But you can buy frozen cooked seafood in Dunnes – and possibly other supermarkets?
+Yes, I’ve seen the ingredients for this in Supervalu as well.
+And Lidl and Aldi always have prawns and things, and sometimes have calamari.

 I love seafood by the way.